- Writing Fantasy and Science Fiction Short Stories

 My teaching experience includes Clarion West, the Johns Hopkins University Writing Seminars, Towson State University, and Bellevue College.
 I’ve studied with John Barth, Stephen Dixon, Grace Paley, Octavia Butler, Karen Joy Fowler, John Crowley, and Connie Willis, among others.
 Former students can testify that I’m an engaged and entertaining instructor who motivates you to write while providing feedback on the work you produce.
 See what they’ve said about the class.

 These classes are taught online, using Google+ Hangouts, which has proven robust and easy to use.
 If you’re worried about the degree of technological skill required, my 70+ mother can testify that when she attended the First Pages workshop, we had her computer ready to go within a couple of minutes and she had no trouble with the technology.
 You do need a computer with a microphone at a minimum, but headphones are suggested and a webcam is best so people can see you participate.
 Each class is limited to eight or nine students, depending on whether or not there will be a guest speaker.

-If you have previously taken a class with me (either online or in-person), you are entitled to a 10% discount on class prices, including early reservation prices.
+If you have previously taken a class with me (either online or in-person), you are entitled to a 10% discount on class prices, including early reservation prices, except on the Advanced Workshop.
 Please check if you think you should be receiving the friends and family rate.

 Reserve a section by mailing me at catrambo AT gmail.com and indicating whether you would like to pay by check or Paypal.
 Tndicate which class(es) you are signing up for.